realdustsans/realdustsans/README.md

 𓈒 i seomtimes act mean.
 A A JOKE AS JOOKE AAS AJOKE IM NOT MEAN ON PURPOSE!!

-𓈒 ask any questions , if u have anylol
+𓈒 ask any questions , if u have anylol .
+My github looks so ass on mobile im sorry if you're on mobile and seeing it LOLLL

 </details>